 A premedical/predental program at UNH consists of the following:

 1. Taking the prerequisite courses for admission to a health professional program.
-Medical and dental schools generally require biology, physics, general chemistry, and organic chemistry-all two semesters each with laboratory.
+Medical and dental schools generally require biology, physics, general chemistry, and organic chemistry—all two semesters each with laboratory.
 A semester of biochemistry is also required.
 A year of English is required, as is one year of math including at least one semester of calculus.
-Prerequisite courses can be taken as part of a student’s major curriculum, as part of the general education requirements, or as electives.
+Prerequisite courses can be taken as part of a student’s major curriculum, as part of the Discovery Program requirements, or as electives.

 2. Gaining volunteer/health care experience.
 Applicants to health professional programs will be expected to demonstrate a sustained involvement in volunteer and community service.
 A significant portion of this experience must take place in a health professional setting and include direct patient contact.
 Most students gain this experience by volunteering at a hospital, though volunteer opportunities are available in a wide range of settings, including nursing homes and community clinics.

 3. Preparing for the requisite entrance exam.
 Students applying to medical school are required to take the MCAT exam.
 Students applying to dental programs are required to take the DAT, and applicants to optometry programs take the OAT.
 The MCAT, DAT, and OAT are standardized, comprehensive exams that test students’ knowledge of biological and physical sciences as well as verbal reasoning and writing skills.
 Exams are usually taken by students no earlier than the spring of their junior year and should be taken only if the student has completed or is within a month of completing prerequisite coursework.
 Students applying for physician assistant and physical therapy programs may be required to take the GRE, a more general exam similar to the SAT in structure and content.